flatten-the-curve/coronavirus_testing_management_platform/README.md

 The google maps api is a crucial part of this application, so please follow these steps:

 Go to https://console.developers.google.com/
-1) Create a new project called “COVID19-Testing”
+1. Create a new project called “COVID19-Testing”
-2) Enable the Google Maps Javascript API
+2. Enable the Google Maps Javascript API
-3)You will need to have a verified domain in order to create credentials, create a verified domain by following the steps.
+3. You will need to have a verified domain in order to create credentials, create a verified domain by following the steps.
-4) Visit https://console.developers.google.com/apis/credentials/domainverification Follow the steps provided, I had to add a CNAME record to my DNS that pointed to the value google provided
+4. Visit https://console.developers.google.com/apis/credentials/domainverification Follow the steps provided, I had to add a CNAME record to my DNS that pointed to the value google provided
-5)Create API credentials, which will produce an API key that you should keep safe and never 	  store publicly, only store within environment variables.
+5. Create API credentials, which will produce an API key that you should keep safe and never 	  store publicly, only store within environment variables.
-6) Restrict your API key to only the Google Maps Javascript API and add the urls that you purchased, so only those urls can access your application.
+6. Restrict your API key to only the Google Maps Javascript API and add the urls that you purchased, so only those urls can access your application.
 In our case we added the following urls:

     https://www.atlanta-covid19-testing-sites.com
     https://atlanta-covid19-testing-sites.com